mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - When does ripple not as matter as much?
 - What limits the switching frequency on the upper and lower ends?
 Why can't the switching frequency be 1THz or 1Hz?
 - How does switching frequency impact performance?
 - How does dropout voltage impact efficiency, ripple, etc?
+What about output current an input/output voltage?

 ### Voltage/Current Sensing
 - How is the output voltage typically sensed?
 What network is typically used and why is it needed?